 The Coronavirus outbreak has caused a global decline in traveling.
 You might also have existing bookings that must be canceled and refunded because of the virus.

-Winter causes a lot of people to not want to travel, and most markets to have a decline of guests.
+Winter causes a lot of people to not want to travel, and most markets to have a decline of guests causing the Airbnb slow season.
 (There are some like ski towns where winter is their busy season).

 People are waiting to get their tax returns before planning their trips after spending all their money on the holidays.
 Speaking of taxes, Part 0 is on the way with basic Airbnb host tax information.
 Meanwhile, I've found this book "Every Airbnb Host's Tax Guide" to be really helpful.